amaldevelopp/number-guessing/README.md

 - Provides clear feedback on each guess
 - Simple and easy-to-understand codebase

-Usage:
-1. Clone the repository to your local machine
-2. Run the `number_guessing_game.py` script
-3. Follow the on-screen instructions to play the game

 Contributions:
 Contributions to this project are welcome!
 If you have any suggestions for improvements or would like to add new features, feel free to create a pull request.